 Q. What are the risks?

-A. The primary risk is a condition called OHS (Ovarian Hyper-stimulation Syndrome).
-OHS is very rare due to the careful monitoring that is done by your physician.
+A. The primary risk is a condition called OHSS (Ovarian Hyper-stimulation Syndrome).
+OHSS is very rare due to the careful monitoring that is done by your physician.
 Symptoms include weight gain and a feeling of extreme bloating.
 Also, as with any procedure, a risk of infection exists.
 You will likely be given antibiotics to decrease the risk of infection.
 Donors are advised to review the risks with their physician.

 Q. How many times can I donate?